L.A. Guns: Reunion between Tracii Guns and Phil Lewis / Steve Riley and Kelly Nickels version of L.A. Guns (2016–present)

 In July 2018, L.A.
-Guns announced their 12th studio album The Devil You Know, released in March 2019.
+Guns announced their 12th studio album, The Devil You Know, released in March 2019.

 In January 2020, Guns and Lewis sued Riley over the use of the L.A.
 Guns name.
-On April 23, 2021 they settled this dispute in court with Guns and Lewis retaining the L.A.
+On April 23, 2021, they settled this dispute in court with Guns and Lewis retaining the L.A.
 Guns name, while Riley was made to change his versions to Riley's L.A.
 Guns.
 Riley's L.A.
-Guns released their first single called "Crawl" on April 20, 2020.
-This was follows up by a studio album Renegades released on November 13, 2020 (before the name change had taken effect).
-This version of the band changed its name to "Riley's L.A.
-Guns" in April 2021 following a settlement reached between Riley with Tracii Guns and Phil Lewis.
+Guns released their first single, called "Crawl", on April 20, 2020.
+This was followed by a studio album, Renegades, released on November 13, 2020 (before the name change had taken effect).
+This version of the band changed its name to Riley's L.A.
+Guns in April 2021 following a settlement reached between Riley with Tracii Guns and Phil Lewis.
+Riley died on October 24, 2023, after suffering from various health issues.
+At the time of his death, Riley's L.A.
+Guns had completed work on their second album, The Dark Horse, which was released on January 22, 2024, in honor of what would have been Riley's 68th birthday.

 L.A.
 Guns (feat.
-Tracii Guns and Phil Lewis) released a new single "Let You Down" on May 6, 2020.
-It was released as the first single from their then-upcoming fourteenth studio album Checkered Past, which was released on November 12, 2021 and featured producer Adam Hamilton on drums.
+Tracii Guns and Phil Lewis) released a new single, "Let You Down", on May 6, 2020.
+It was released as the first single from their then-upcoming fourteenth studio album, Checkered Past, which was released on November 12, 2021, and featured producer Adam Hamilton on drums.

 In May 2022, it was announced that Shawn Duncan had replaced Shane Fitzgibbon as their drummer.
-In the following month, guitarist Ace Von Johnson revealed that L.A.
-Guns have been working on new material for their next studio album.
-The resulting album, Black Diamonds, will be released on April 14, 2023.
+The following month, guitarist Ace Von Johnson revealed that L.A.
+Guns had been working on new material for their next studio album.
+The resulting album, Black Diamonds, was released on April 14, 2023.

+L.A.
+Guns' sixteenth studio album, Leopard Skin, was released on April 4, 2025.

+On February 28, 2025, it was announced that Riley's version of L.A.
+Guns had disbanded.